Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 Net Profit Formula

-A business may have high sales but still make little profit because expenses are too high.
-The profit and loss account reveals the real financial result.
+A business may generate high sales and still record low profit if expenses are excessive.
+The Profit and Loss Account shows the actual financial result.

 2. Helps Control Expenses

-Business owners can easily see where money is being spent and reduce unnecessary costs.
+Business owners can identify areas where money is being spent excessively and take corrective action.

 For example: